tomjakubowski/rethinkdb-rs/README.md

 # restink

-rust client driver for rethinkdb in progress.
+Rust client driver for [RethinkDB][] in progress.
+Targeting the 1.13.x release of RethinkDB, currently on the [`next` branch][], and its new JSON client API.  restink will not work with earlier versions of RethinkDB.

 ## disclaimer